NickSander/Mini_ex/README.md

 # Mini_ex
-A portfolio of my mini exercises
+A portfolio of my mini exercises for Aesthetic Programming 2017